Skip to main content

 • Transient, mild, asymptomatic decrease in platelet count has been observed following ELEVIDYS administration

-• Monitor platelet counts weekly for the first 2 weeks
+• Monitor platelet counts weekly for the first 2 weeks, and continue if clinically indicated

 Myocarditis monitoring